akinomyoga/ble.sh/README.md

 **Highlight Colors**

-The colors and attributes used in the syntax highlighting are controled by `ble-color-setface` command.
+The colors and attributes used in the syntax highlighting are controled by `ble-color-setface` function.
 The following code reproduces the default configuration:
 ```bash
 ble-color-setface region                   bg=60,fg=white
 ble-color-setface disabled                 fg=gray